-CPS Energy will implement the following CCR unit post-closure activities:
+In order to achieve the objectives of post-closure care, CPS Energy will implement the following CCR unit post-closure activities:

-- Inspection and maintenance of the CCR unit final cover system and associated groundwater monitoring wells; - Ground water monitoring sampling, analysis, and reporting; - Facility Operating Record record keeping and reporting posted on the internet site available to the public; and - Deed recordation.
+- Inspection and maintenance of the CCR unit final cover system and associated groundwater monitoring wells.
+Inspection and maintenance of the final cover system will be conducted monthly for the first year of post-closure and semiannually thereafter.
+Inspection and maintenance of the groundwater monitoring wells will be conducted semiannually.
+Closed CCR units will be inspected by a qualified Professional Engineer once per year for the entire post-closure period; - Ground water monitoring sampling, analysis, and reporting.
+Groundwater monitoring will be conducted semiannually with annual statistical analysis and reporting to the TCEQ; - Facility Operating Record recordkeeping and reporting posted on the CCR Website available to the public; and - Deed recordation will be filed with the county upon closure of the CCR unit.